 Canyon XModerate · uneven sandNoLow$105 – $160Photographers, crowd-averse

 My honest pick for most first-time visitors is Lower Antelope Canyon: you get the same iconic wave walls, pay half what Upper charges, and have a more immersive experience because the tour walks you throughthe slot rather than past it.
 If you can't manage stairs, default to Upper.
-If you want fewer crowds than either, Canyon X is worth the detour.
+If you want fewer crowds than either, Canyon X is worth the detour — see the dedicated deep dive for access, what to expect inside and how it differs from Upper and Lower.

 Antelope Canyon slot walls with light beam